tiagoalexbastos/Swift-LetsBuildThatApp/README.md

 Swift tutorials that I've made based on how to build some famous iOS apps, following the videos of [Brian Voong](https://github.com/bhlvoong).

+To run the projects just open the ".xcodeproj" file on Xcode.

 <b> All this apps were built without the use of Storyboards/Xcode Interface builder. </b>

 ## [Facebook News Feed](https://www.youtube.com/watch?v=NJxb7EKXF3U&list=PL0dzCUj1L5JHDWIO3x4wePhD8G4d1Fa6N)